wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 The two horizontal lines are the two trigger levels we need to identify: one to increase capacity and one to decrease capacity.

 The load level we reach for a short time during <strong>Spike Test runs</strong> is the <strong>"spike capacity level"</strong>, which we calculate to be slightly higher than the highest <strong>momentary peak</strong> expected above the normal average load.
-In offices this often occurs around 11am during <strong>normal</strong> days, when everyone is at work on their computers.
+PROTIP: In offices this often occurs around 11am during <strong>normal</strong> days, when everyone is at work on their computers.

 Within environments seeking high availability, load would be split among a minimum of two hot instances within a cluster so that one machine would still be running in case one fails or is being replaced.